zerowidth/raycast-github-shorthand/README.md

 ## Installation

 - Clone this repo
-- In this repo, `cd github-shorthand && npm install && npm run build`
+- `npm install && npm run build`
-- Use the "Import Extension" command in Raycast to import the `github-shorthand` folder.
+- Use the `Import Extension` command in Raycast to import this folder.
 - Configure the extension with a GitHub personal access token.
 This token must:
   - have `repo` scope
   - have SSO authorization (if applicable) for private repos